When awarding undergraduate financial aid, Duke adheres to the following principles:

 Read below for more information on each item we consider.

-For students on financial aid, room charges will be adjusted to reflect the actual cost of housing, and grant aid will be adjusted accordingly.
+For students on financial aid, room charges will be adjusted to reflect the actual cost of standard housing, and grant aid will be adjusted accordingly.
 Adjustments are made once a semester, usually in October and February.
+Please note that premium rates are not included in need-based aid packages.

 Board (i.e., meal cost) amounts are based on the average meal plan price set by Dining Services.
 If the chosen meal plan costs less than the amount budgeted, the remaining funds should be used to buy food outside of the dining halls.